Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Most SEO guides assume you’re running Google Analytics.
-They walk you through setting up goals, configuring events, and building custom reports — all inside a platform that tracks individual users across the web.
-But what if you’ve already moved away from GA?
-What if you’re using Plausible, Umami, or Fathom instead?
+They walk you through goals, events, and custom reports — all inside a platform that tracks individual users across the web.
+But if you’ve already moved to Plausible, Umami, or Fathom, those guides aren’t written for you.

 The SEO Metrics That Actually Matter

-Before diving into tools, let’s get clear on what you actually need to measure.
-Too many site owners drown in dashboards tracking dozens of metrics that never influence a single decision.
-For SEO, the metrics that drive action fall into a short list.
+Too many site owners drown in dashboards tracking metrics that never influence a single decision.
+Cut it down.
+For SEO, you need four things.

 Organic traffic trends.
-Not the exact session count on a given Tuesday — the trend over weeks and months.
-Is organic traffic growing, flat, or declining?
-That’s the signal.
+Not the exact session count on a given Tuesday — the direction over weeks and months.
+Growing, flat, or declining.
 A privacy-friendly analytics tool shows you this clearly.

 Top landing pages from search.
 Which pages are pulling in organic visitors?
 This tells you what content is working and what topics Google considers you relevant for.
-You need page-level data, not user-level data.
+Page-level data.
+Not user-level data.

 Referral sources.
-Where is your traffic coming from?
-Organic search, social, direct, referral links — understanding the channel mix helps you evaluate whether your SEO efforts are paying off relative to other channels.
+Organic search, social, direct, referral — understanding the channel mix tells you whether SEO is actually moving relative to everything else.

 Keyword rankings.
-Which queries are bringing people to your site, and where do you rank for them?
-This is the one metric that doesn’t come from your analytics tool at all — it comes from Google Search Console.
+Which queries are bringing people to your site, and where do you rank?
+This doesn’t come from your analytics tool at all.
+It comes from Google Search Console.

 Google Search Console: Your Primary SEO Data Source

-Here’s something most people overlook: Google Search Console is a privacy-friendly tool.
+Here’s something that gets overlooked: Google Search Console is a privacy-friendly tool.
 It doesn’t track individual users.
 It doesn’t set cookies.
-It reports aggregate data about how your site appears in Google Search results.
-That makes it your single most important SEO measurement tool, regardless of which analytics platform you use.
+It reports aggregate data about how your site appears in Google Search results — making it your single most important SEO measurement tool, regardless of which analytics platform you run.

 Search Console gives you data no analytics tool can provide: